terawatt93/ROOTOpenXLSX/README.md

 This project is aimed to add easy access to read/write .xlsx files from ROOT scripts.
-The library is just an interface to  troldal /
+This library is just an interface to  troldal /
 OpenXLSX.
 Installation:
 1. Clone repository